afender/afender/README.md

 ## Hi there!
 I'm [Alex](https://www.linkedin.com/in/alexfender/) 👋
-Advancing the open-source CUDA accelerated ecosystem at NVIDIA for over a decade
+Advancing the CUDA accelerated ecosystem at NVIDIA for over a decade

 - 🔭 Currently working on accelerating decision science with artificial intelligence, optimization, and parallel computing
 - 🌱 I’m looking to collaborate on cuOpt